(A partnership between UKaid Sakchyam and Unique Nepal Laghubitta Bittiya Sanstha Ltd)

-Similarly, digitization in financial transactions is an innovation that will be more valuable to MFIs as it supports in reducing operating costs and increase efficiency.
+Similarly, digitization in financial transactions is an innovation that will be more valuable to MFIs as it supports in reducing operating costs and increases efficiency.
 Many MFIs are digitizing their transactions leading to make it paperless, swift and reliable.

 Financial institutions often focus more on designing loan product for their clients compared to other products like savings, remittance and insurance.
 UNYC Nepal has also introduced new loan products such as Business Loan that are larger in average size and also demanded by larger number of clients.
-This increase in loan demand was due to new intervention focused on commercial scale business with direct concerns of the clients to improve their status and also due to faster expansion in work area due to the first project with Sakchyam.
+This increase in loan demand was due to new intervention focused on commercial scale business with direct concerns of the clients to improve their status and also due to faster expansion in work area as a result of the first project with Sakchyam.

 Similarly, many of the competing MFIs of UNYC like Kisan Microfinance and Kisan Cooperative started digitization through tablets under Sakchyam support.
-This pressured UNYC to opt that to be competitive.
+This pressured UNYC to opt to be competitive.

 UNYC expects to reach 81,000 beneficiaries, assist 2,430 SMEs, mobilize NPR 144.63 million deposit, build capacity of 1,380 clients, and organize Savings-led Campaigns to benefit 54,000 clients.
-They also plan on increasing average savings to loan outstanding ratio at least to 60% and thereby reducing its dependency on DSL or other wholesale borrowings.
+They also plan on increasing average savings to loan outstanding ratio to at least 60% and thereby reducing its dependency on DSL or other wholesale borrowings.

-As of March 2019, UNYC has
+As of September 2019, UNYC has

 - Produced radio jingles with financial literacy messages and broadcasted the same from six FM stations, and published 1000 copies of literacy materials on savings to be used at all branches.
 They have started process for Smart Certification receiving technical services from Good Return Australia.